Access to Information

 What fees are charged for my Access to Information request?

 In accordance with the provisions of Section 18 of the Government Information Public Access Act 2009, there are no fees for accessing City of Parramatta files and documents.
-However, photocopying fees may apply of $0.70 per A4 page and $1.35 per A3 page.
-There are charges for copies of plans according to size.
-Fees will be charged on completion of the application.
+However, for Council to complete a formal GIPA request fees may apply.
+Fees will be estimated and notified to you prior to completion of the application.

 How can I speed up my request?